- The FDA proposed excluding semaglutide, tirzepatide, and liraglutide from the 503B bulk drug substances list.

 The FDA's proposed rule could permanently ban outsourcing facilities from compounding GLP-1 drugs.

-The U.S. Food and Drug Administration announced on April 30, 2026, a formal proposal to exclude semaglutide, tirzepatide, and liraglutide from the 503B bulks list — a regulatory move that, if finalized, would permanently prohibit outsourcing facilities from compounding these widely used GLP-1 receptor agonists.
-The public comment period on the proposed rule is open through June 29, 2026, and the decision stands to affect millions of patients who have relied on compounded versions of these medications for more affordable access to weight loss and diabetes treatment.
-The proposed rule represents one of the most consequential regulatory actions in the GLP-1 market since these medications first gained widespread use for chronic weight management.
+The U.S. Food and Drug Administration (FDA) has proposed a rule to exclude semaglutide, tirzepatide, and liraglutide from the 503B bulks list.
+Announced on April 30, 2026, this regulatory move would permanently ban outsourcing facilities from compounding these GLP-1 receptor agonists (medications mimicking fullness hormones).
+The public comment period is open through June 29, 2026, and the decision stands to affect millions of patients who rely on compounded alternatives for affordable weight care.

 What the FDA's Proposal Would Do

-Under federal law, 503B outsourcing facilities are generally permitted to compound drugs using bulk drug substances only if those substances appear on the FDA's approved 503B bulks list or if the corresponding commercially manufactured drug is on the agency's official drug shortage list.
-The new proposal would formally add semaglutide, tirzepatide, and liraglutide to the exclusion list — meaning that even if future shortages were to arise, outsourcing facilities would no longer be authorized to compound these specific drugs from bulk ingredients.
+Under federal law, 503B outsourcing facilities can compound drugs from bulk ingredients only if the substance is on the FDA's bulks list or if the drug is in shortage.
+The new proposal would place semaglutide, tirzepatide, and liraglutide on the exclusion list.
+This means outsourcing facilities would be barred from compounding them, even if future shortages occur.

 Explore Medical Weight Care Programs